ssddanbrown/inlets/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/inlets/inlets)

 Contributions are welcome.
 All commits must be signed-off with `git commit -s` to accept the [Developer Certificate of Origin](https://developercertificate.org).

+### Appendix

+Other Kubernetes port-forwarding tooling:

+* [`kubectl port-forward`](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) - built into the Kubernetes CLI, forwards a single port to the local computer.
+* [kubefwd](https://github.com/txn2/kubefwd) - Kubernetes utility to port-forward multiple services to your local computer.
+* [kurun](https://github.com/banzaicloud/kurun) - Run main.go in Kubernetes with one command, also port-forward your app into Kubernetes.